senorprogrammer/sdns/README.md

     $ sdns switch google

-and have it done for you automatically.
+and have it done automatically.

 ---